A Great Migration On View In Georgia Farmland

 Except for a resident population in south Florida, the Sandhill Crane spends summers in the upper midwest and Canada and winters in the southern third of the United States.
 A part of that range takes in the farmland around Macon County, Georgia where Ben Thompson agreed to be my guide.

 Ben Thompson is a retired high school science teacher.
 Today he is president of the middle Georgia chapter of the Audobon Society, the Ocmulgee Audobon Society.
 I met him in the parking lot of the Perry Cracker Barrel a little after 7 a.m. one day in January because I really wanted to make a photo of a sandhill crane.
 It turned out Thompson had beaten me to it, many times over.
 He showed me the pictures on a laptop in his truck.
+It's his photos that illustrate this story, in fact.

-The photos showed the slate gray, red crowned, nearly 5-foot-tall crane in a variety of poses.
+The photo showed the slate gray, red crowned, nearly 5-foot-tall crane in a variety of poses.
 Like, somewhat improbably, in flight, or interacting in big groups in what looked like a dance.
 And knee deep in water, often in wetland areas that only fill up in the winter.

 “So, you know, they like they to roost like in standing water up to to their knees so they can hear predators approaching,” Thompson explained.